If you hear a clicking noise coming from behind the glove box, it is more likely that one of the electric actuators for the HVAC system is broken.

 However, if you are not familiar with what an actuator is, read on to find out more about this part, what causes it to fail, and most importantly, how to fix a clicking noise behind the glove box.

-- Install the new blend door actuator.
+- Q: Where is the blend door actuator located?

 What Causes Clicking Noise Behind Glove Box